 SOAR supports allocations in half-night pieces, subject to scheduling constraints.
 Again, see the "Proposing for SOAR" page for a discussion.

 Due to the limited response, SOAR is NOT supporting requests for service observing during 2019A.

 Upcoming instrument commissioning and science verification.
 We currently expect to be performing science verification (SV) on both the STELES echelle spectrograph and TripleSpec 4.1 (ex-ARCOIRIS, transferred from Blanco), possibly as early as December.
 We will announce SV opportunities on the SOAR website; if you are interested in either instrument you can also contact the local instrument scientist (Andrei Tokovinin for STELES, Sean Points for TSPec 4.1).
 It is not possible to propose for either instrument for 2019A through the normal TAC process.

 Time on the small telescopes at CTIO will be available to NOAO users in 2018A via the usual proposal process.
 The telescopes are operated by the SMARTS consortium with up to 15% of time available to the NOAO community.

 The 0.9m + CFCCD is available in user mode only.
-For more information on the 0.9m, please contact Dr. Todd Henry at firstname.lastname@example.org.
+It is being operated on a part time basis (operating on up to 60% of nights), during the 2018B semester.
+As a result up to 18 nights will be available for allocation by the NOAO TAC For more information on the 0.9m, please contact Dr. Todd Henry at email@example.com.